SamakshSingh99/Napari-Plugins-OneClick/README.md

-# Napari-Plugin-MacOS
+# Napari-Plugin-Installation-MacOS
-Direct Environment Setup for Napari Plugins on MacOS
+Direct Environment Setup and installation for Napari Plugins on MacOS